 Disclosure: Dance Dispatches received free class admission to write an open and honest dance class review about our experience learning Nihon Buyo.

-This article also contains affiliate links to products and services that we love.
+This article also contains affiliate links with Amazon.
 If you make a purchase from these links, Dance Dispatches will receive a small commission – at no extra cost to you.